Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable1.md

 ## Github Exercise

 After you've been assigned to a group, make sure you have set up your Github account and submitted your username to the assignment on ELC.
-Once you've done that, we will have an organization group invite sent to you shortly.
+Once you've done that, we will have an organization group invite sent to you as soon as groups are assigned from the CATME survey, likely Thursday afternoon (01/14/2021).
 To view and accept the organization group invite, go to the "Notifications" section on your Github home page.
 The icon should be in the upper right hand corner of the page, near your profile picture, and should look something like this:

 ![notifications](resources/notification.png)